SmSka2021/gameFlyPlain/README.md

-This project I done while I studying at RS shcool
+This project I'm make while I'm studying at RS shcool